AJ2O/aws-short-projects/project-set-1/3-stepfunctions-alarm-clock.md

 }
 ```
 - You should get notified 5 times over the course of 5 minutes
-- During this time, you can execute the Stop Lambda function to stop notifications
+- During this time, you can try out the Stop Lambda function to stop notifications

 ### .
 Create EventBridge event
 - This event is what will trigger the Lambda function on a schedule